-WILLIAM J. ARMFIELD, IV (69), President of Spotswood Capital, LLC, Greensboro, North Carolina.
-He was a Director and President of Macfield, Inc., a textile company in North Carolina, from 1970 until August 1991, when Macfield, Inc. merged with and into Unifi, Inc. He was the Vice Chairman and a Director of the Company from 1991 to December of 1995.
-He again became a Director of the Company in 2001, and is a member of the Company's Audit Committee.
+WILLIAM J. ARMFIELD, IV, (70), President of Spotswood Capital, LLC, Greensboro, North Carolina, a private investment company.
+He was a Director and President of Macfield, Inc., a textile company in North Carolina, from 1970 until August 1991, when Macfield, Inc. merged with and into Unifi, Inc. He was the Vice